Alf-caput/git-handbook-ufv/notes.md

 git restore --staged <file>
 ```

+The command `git restore --staged` is safe (<ins>DON'T FORGET THE FLAG --staged</ins>) because it doesn't modify the working directory, it only removes the changes that were staged from the index (stage area).

-The `git restore --staged` is very safe, however we may want to restore a file to an older version of the project (for now just the last commmit), which is slightly more dangerous.
+However we may want to restore a file to an older version of the project (for now just the last commmit), which is slightly more dangerous.

-We can discard unstaged changes of a file (or an untracked file/folder) from the working directory, so is more in sync with last git checkpoint.
+We can discard unstaged changes of a file (or an untracked file/folder) from the working directory, so is more in sync with last Git checkpoint.

 A simple way of achiving this is by using `git restore` for tracked files and `git clean` for untracked files and directories.
-These actions are <ins>DANGEROUS</ins>.
+Since we won't be able to recover the unstaged changes these actions are <ins>DANGEROUS</ins>.

 Discard unstaged changes of tracked files: